Plan a Great Wedding on a Tiny Budget

 Like most people, you probably dreamed of the day you'd get married.
 The dress, the flowers, the handsome groom, the beautiful bride.
 Somehow, you knew it would all come together to make an amazing and memorable day.
 Then reality smacks you in the face when you realize how much needs to be done and how little green you have to do everything.
 Well, put your worries aside.
 It's possible to have a great wedding without having to take out a loan.
 Here are a few tips to help you save a bundle on your special day.

 Here are some creative ways to save on your wedding cake without sacrificing fun and good taste.
 For the cake cutting ceremony, opt for a small posh cake.
 But wait, what about your guests?
 Well, you could:

-- 1Serve a sheet cake from the local bakery.A sheet cake would be a wonderfully frugal solution to an expensive wedding cake.
-You can have it decorated with fresh fruit or fresh flowers - use your imagination.Advertisement
+- 1A sheet cake would be a wonderfully frugal solution to an expensive wedding cake.
+You can have it decorated with fresh fruit or fresh flowers - use your imagination.Serve a sheet cake from the local bakery.Advertisement

-- 2It's hip, and cheaper, to be square.A square cake will provide more servings for your guests.
-Plus, it's so much easier and quicker to cut than a round cake.Advertisement
+- 2A square cake will provide more servings for your guests.
+Plus, it's so much easier and quicker to cut than a round cake.It's hip, and cheaper, to be square.Advertisement

 Save On the Flowers